Udzu/pudzu-packages/README.md

 ## Installation

-The packages can be installed individually using either `pip install [package-name]` (for the latest release) or by running `pip install .` inside the relevant directory.
+The packages can be installed individually using either `pip install [package-name]` (for the latest release) or by running `poetry install` inside the relevant directory.

 ## Packages